amadeus/vim-css/README.md

 Learn to love those curly brackets!

-## To Do List:

-* Add specialized animation and transform support
-* Other languages?!

 ## Why create yet another CSS syntax file for Vim?

 CSS and its various pre-processing languages tend to be pretty poorly supported